nstarke/nstarke.github.io/_posts/2022-07-11-displaylink-usb-video-for-efi.md

 ## GOP Driver

 Now you can build the DisplayLinkPkg DXE GOP Driver using edk2 with edk2-stdlib.
 Successful compilation results in **DisplayLinkGop.efi** outputted to the **BUILD** directory.
+The resultant EFI driver is 18-19KB in size (depending on whether or not your build type is DEBUG or RELEASE).
 This driver can be loaded from an EFI shell like this:

 ```
 load DisplayLinkGop.efi